Atlas-Night-Out/Diabeteshelplinks/README.md

 ## Welcome the Diabetes Help Links Page

-You can see a full listing of links here [editor on GitHub Wiki](https://github.com/Atlas-Night-Out/Diabeteshelplinks/wiki) to maintain and preview the content for your website in Markdown files.
+You can see a full listing of links here [editor on GitHub Wiki](https://github.com/Atlas-Night-Out/Diabeteshelplinks/wiki) to help maintain your Diabetes needs.
+Anything is better than nothing as quoted by me! :-)